SudoMagicCode/SudoSignals/docs/docs/troubleShooting/005-installLocation.md

 ## Quit Signals and any controlled process

-Quit sudoSignals from the tray icon and close any open sudoSignals monitored process
+Quit sudoSignals from the tray icon and close any open sudoSignals monitored process.

 ![Quit Signals](/img/configure-installation/configure-002.png)

 ## Open a new terminal window
-In a new terminal window move to the installation directory for sudoSignals
+In a new terminal window move to the installation directory for sudoSignals.

 `cd "C:\Program Files (x86)\sudoSignals"`

 ![sudoSignals dir in terminal](/img/installation-location/signals_dir_terminal.png)

 ## Use the --console flag
-Start sudoSignals with the `--console` flag
+Start sudoSignals with the `--console` flag.

 `sudosignals.exe --console`